Abdelrahman-Yasser-1/Hospital-Management-System/README.md

 # Hospital-Management-System
- System for managing hospital patients and doctors
+ Structured programming project for managing hospital patients and doctors